laszlocph/gimlet-documentation/src/pages/docs/concepts/index.md

 Kubernetes is percieved to have a high learning curve, complex machinery and only used by large companies for immense scale.

-In practice, Kubernetes is a 10 year old technology that is silently used by companies with as little as 10 developers with great success.
+In practice, Kubernetes is a ten year old technology that is silently used by companies with as little as 10 developers with great success.

 Familiarity with Kubernetes is widespread, tooling on the other hand is still built in-house.
 Gimlet is built to remove the tooling need from the common workflows.